DIF Statistical Inference without Knowing Anchoring Items: Introduction

-This paper proposes a new method that can accurately estimate the DIF effects without requiring prior knowledge.
-It further draws statistical inference on the DIF effects of individual items, yielding valid confidence intervals and p-values.
-The point estimation and statistical inference lead to accurate detection of the DIF items, for which the type-I error of DIF detection can be controlled by the inference results.
+\yc{This paper proposes a new method that addresses the aforementioned issues with the existing methods.} The proposed method can statistically accurately and computationally efficiently estimate the DIF effects without requiring prior knowledge about anchor items.
+It draws statistical inferences on the DIF effects of individual items, yielding valid confidence intervals and p-values.
+The point estimation and statistical inference lead to accurate detection of the DIF items, for which \yc{the item-level type-I error and further some test-level risk (e.g., false discovery rate)} can be controlled by the inference results.
 The method is proposed under a MIMIC model with a two-parameter logistic \citep{birnbaum1968some} IRT measurement model and a linear structural model.
-The key to this method is a minimal $L_1$ norm assumption for identifying the true model.
-Methods are developed for estimating the model parameters, and obtaining confidence intervals and $p$-values.
+The key to this method is a minimal $L_1$ norm assumption for identifying the true model. \yc{As will be discussed later, this assumption holds when the proportion of non-DIF items is sufficiently large.} Methods are developed for estimating the model parameters and obtaining confidence intervals and $p$-values.
 Procedures for the detection of DIF items are further developed.
-Our method is compared to the likelihood ratio test method \citep{thissen1993detection} that requires an anchor set, and the LASSO-based approach recently proposed in \cite{belzak2020improving}.
-We begin with a statistical formulation of the DIF problem under a MIMIC model, followed by a review of related methods, and then a description of the proposed method.
+Our method is compared to the likelihood ratio test method \citep{thissen1993detection} that requires an anchor set, and a recently proposed LASSO-based approach \citep{belzak2020improving}.

+The rest of the paper is organised as follows.
+In Sections~\ref{sec:setup}, we introduce a MIMIC model framework for DIF analysis.
+Under this model framework, a new method is proposed for the statistical inference of DIF effects in Section~\ref{sec:prop}.
+Related works are discussed in Section \ref{sec:related}.
+Simulation studies and a real data application are given in Sections~\ref{sec:sim} and \ref{sec:real}, respectively.
+We conclude with discussions in Section~\ref{sec:dis}.
+All the proofs for the proposition and theorems presented in the article, and the implementation details of the proposed algorithms can be found in the Supplementary Materials.